 Arlyn Deva Alderdice was born and raised in Hotchkiss, CO and currently lives there – mothering, gardening, creating, playing marimba, hiking, drumming, teaching, dancing, working, and playing.
 Thank goodness for family nearby, fresh food, mountains, and community.

 Arlyn loves sharing fun polyphonic groove based music through performing and teaching as co-director of the Marimba Project (more info) and the Embodying Rhythm Marimba Ensemble.
+She has been sharing her love of dance as a doorway to embodiment through a residential rehab program at Rites of Passage and has begun to bring that work into the community through Movement as Medicine – Experiential Dance Practice events.
 She also enjoys teaching, leading, and empowering women’s drum and rhythm gatherings.
 She is currently practicing beginner’s mind by learning to play the clarinet.

 Arlyn is a graduate of Matrix Leadership Institute’s Facilitator Training and earned her B.A. degree in Expressive Arts through Prescott College’s Adult Degree Program.
 She has also completed extensive dance training with Melissa Michaels and Wild Life Productions (now Golden Bridge) in Boulder, CO.
 Arlyn has studied herbalism with Alicia Michaelson of Paonia, CO.
 Arlyn is also learning a great deal from the plants themselves while gardening, as well as enjoying the rich written works of Michael Moore, Rosemary Gladstar, Tammi Hartung, Machelle Small Wright, and more.
 The land has been such a blessing for her as she re-patterns herself for health and sustainable living.

 David has been Arlyn’s main drum and marimba teacher and she gives great thanks for his patience and willingness as he helps her to experience music in all styles and genres especially on marimba, frame drums, cajon, and auxiliary percussion.